zzyzek/sandbox/rng/Notes.md

 Assume $|V|=n$ points in the unit square, distributed generically (Poisson point process).

-The bulk of the KN85 algorithm works by considering radial regions for each point, computing the nearest neighbor in the six radial slices and noticing that this graph, called the "goegraphic neighbourhood graph" (GNG), is a superset of the relative neighbourhood graph (RNG) of the point in question.
+The bulk of the KN85 algorithm works by considering radial regions for each point, computing the nearest neighbor in the six radial slices and noticing that this graph, called the "geographic neighborhood graph" (GNG), is a super set of the relative neighborhood graph (RNG) of the point in question.
 To find nearest points to construct the GNG, the cells are walked in a spiral fashion, effectively considering nearer cells first to do the distance test (maybe Bresenham's circle drawing would be more effective?).